Abdullah Shafique: International career

 In July 2022, he was named in Pakistan's squad for the tour of Sri Lanka.
 In the fourth innings of the first Test, he scored a historic 160* to win the match in Galle.

 In August 2022, he was named in Pakistan's ODI squad, for their tour of the Netherlands.
 He made his ODI debut on 21 August 2022, for Pakistan, against the Netherlands.

 In December 2022, he scored his third Test hundred against England at Rawalpindi.

 In October 2023, he made his World Cup debut in the 2023 World Cup against Sri Lanka held in Hyderabad, India, and marked the occasion by scoring his first ODI century in his very first World Cup match, leading Pakistan to victory and simultaneously breaking the record for the highest successful run chase in a World Cup match.
 He scored 113 off 103 balls with a strike rate of 109.71.
 He also played an inning of 64 runs on 61 balls in a losing cause in his second world cup match against Australia in M.Chinaswamy stadium Banglore on 20 October 2023.
 On 23 October, he batted sensibly against Afghanistan scoring 58 runs off 75 balls before being pinned LBW by Noor Ahmed.

+In August 2026, Shafique returned to Pakistan's Test side after an absence of nearly two years for the second Test in the West Indies.
+He scored his sixth Test century in the match, his first outside Asia.
+He won the Player of the Match for his unbeaten knocks of 160* and 24* in what was Pakistan's first away Test win in three years.
+Early in his career, he became the fastest Pakistani batter to 1,000 Test runs before a prolonged dip in form saw him lose his place in the side.